 “Graves and I were best men at each other’s wedding, grew up in Toronto together,” said Spott.
 “Adam and Pete played junior together in Windsor and I got to know Pete and it was a relationship that built through Graves.”

 To start the 2008 season, for the first time in 12 years of hockey, DeBoer and Spott were on separate benches, in separate leagues.
 While DeBoer made his NHL debut with the Panthers, Spott took over the Rangers and got his first opportunity to be in charge of a club since minor hockey with the Markham Waxers in 1996.

 Spott’s first season as head coach of Kitchener the club dropped off 53 points from the previous year and failed to make the playoffs for the first time since 2001.
 However, the Rangers qualified for the post season each of the next four years and the bench boss was noticed by Hockey Canada for his efforts in keeping the Rangers a prominent team in a tight Midwest Division.

 Then this July, it was Spott’s turn to leave Kitchener after the Marlies offered him their vacant head coaching position.

 “Toughest decision professionally I’ve ever made,” Spott said about leaving the Rangers.
 “It really is a special place to coach and be.
 I had to make sure it was the right decision for my family.”

 Spott has never regretted his decision to not follow his mentor to the NHL as he’s been able to create his own identity as a head coach.
-But as he prepares to start his first season as a pro, he understands that his career will forever be linked to DeBoer.
+But as he prepares to start his first season as a pro with the Toronto Marlies, he understands that his career will forever be linked to DeBoer.

 “I owe everything to Pete,” said Spott.
 “He gave me the opportunity 17 years ago.”